 It can take whatever form works best for your business, including a calendar of goals or events; a written plan that you both agree to contribute to; or merely a verbal discussion on how they can acquire new skills that will benefit both them and the company.

-So, if you are ready to start utilising the potential of your workers, follow these steps:
+If you are ready to start utilising the potential of your workers, then you need to follow these steps:

 1. Evaluate Your Company's Goals